Resident Evil 4

 - Enemies climbing ladders will fall down when hit.

-- Flash grenades instantly kill any plague monster things that pop out of heads, and they're also effective against crows.
+- Flash grenades instantly kill any parasite monsters that pop out of enemies' heads, and are also effective against crows.

 - If an enemy swings at you, simply stepping backwards is usually enough to make them miss, with the exception of pitchfork-wielding and unarmed enemies.